Can we use pencil for the drawings?

-There is no set limit; however, getting too much wording detracts from the pictures and significantly reduces the size of the text.
+There is no set limit; however, getting too much wording detracts from the pictures and can make the text VERY small.
 Our graphics department will determine the layout for your shirt design.

 Should I draw my own picture?

 Sure!
 Almost all orders include pictures of the teacher and teacher assistant.
 Some include the principal and other school personnel.
-It is your classes’ shirt—Do what you want!
+It is your class shirt…do what you want!

 How many faces can I put on one shirt?

 We have done faculty and grade level shirts with 90 faces and still had room for more.
 Drawing sizes must be reduced more than normal.
 The size partially depends on the number of drawings and smallest shirt size ordered.
-We can print up to 11”x11” designs.
+We can print up to 10.5” x 10.5” designs.

 Can we put a school logo on the shirt?

 It may be possible.
-We will need high quality, black and white artwork (no halftones), in the same size as the template size you are using.
+We will need high quality, black and white artwork (no halftones).
 If you would like to do this, please email us a copy of the design and then give us a call to discuss it.
 Copyrighted logos or artwork cannot be used (other than your own school/organization.)